Scattering amplitudes of stable curves: Forest behind the hypertrees

 \begin{Assumption} By Lemma~\ref{SFbSFh} and Remark~\ref{AKHJDbfHSDB}, if $C$ is an MHV curve then every connected component of a subgraph of white circles of the on-shell diagram is a tree with at most one marked point.
 In addition, by Lemma~\ref{wefwetb}, a connected subcurve $A\subset C$ of arithmetic genus~$p$ should satisfy the following conditions: \begin{enumerate} \item If $p>0$ then $\deg L|_A\ge p+1$. \item If $\deg L|_A=p+1$ then $A$ contains at most $p+3$ marked points. \end{enumerate} From now on we will assume that all these conditions hold. \end{Assumption}

 The precise shape of these subtrees is not important for the calculation of the scattering amplitude map and form and there are two ways to ignore them.

-\begin{Definition} Let $C$ be a maximally degenerate curve satisfying Assumption~\ref{zxfbzxfzf}. \begin{enumerate} \item Substitute each maximal connected subtree of white circles with a white {\em megacircle} with possibly more than three edges \cite{MHV}.
+\begin{Definition} Let $C$ be a maximally degenerate curve satisfying Assumption~\ref{zxfbzxfzf}. \begin{enumerate} \item For each maximal connected subtree of white circles of the on-shell diagram, contract all interior edges of the tree so that it shrinks to a point.
+We call this point a white {\em megacircle}.
+It is possible for it to have more than three outgoing edges.
+A similar operation appears in \cite{MHV}.
 Geometrically, this corresponds to a curve $C_s$ obtained by smoothing some nodes of $C$. \item Contract each component of $C$ where $L$ has degree~$0$ to a singular point of a {\em hypertree curve} $\Sigma$ \cite[Def.~1.8]{CT_Crelle}. $\Sigma$ is not a stable curve: it has singularities worse than nodes and marked points at singularities.
 But it is convenient: every morphism to $\bP^1$ given by a line bundle in $\Pic^{\vec d}C$ factors through~$\Sigma$. \end{enumerate} \end{Definition}

 The following lemma was essentially proved in \cite{MHV}.